HomeOur Services

 Symptoms of multiple myeloma can include anemia, fatigue, weight loss and/or bone pain.
 However, about 10 percent of people have either mild or no symptoms at the time of their diagnosis.
 In those cases, the diagnosis occurs as a result of tests for a different health issue.

-Immunomodulatory Options
+Immunomodulatory Drugs

 Through a complicated mechanism that was only recently discovered, immunomodulatory drugs lead to the degradation (reduction) of growth signals in myeloma cells.
-These medications are taken by mouth as capsules, typically in combination with corticosteroids like dexamethasone and frequently in combination with proteasome inhibitors and/or certain monoclonal antibodies.
+These medications are taken by mouth as capsules, typically in combination with corticosteroids like dexamethasone and frequently in combination with proteasome inhibitors and/or monoclonal antibodies.

 Immunomodulatory drugs are an important option for treating multiple myeloma.
 Lenalidomide (Revlimid) was approved by the U.S. Food and Drug Administration (FDA) in 2006 for relapsed (recurring) multiple myeloma.
 It was approved for newly-diagnosed patients in 2015 and as a maintenance therapy (continued treatment designed to prevent relapse) in 2017.
 Pomalidomide (Pomalyst) was approved in 2013 for the treatment of relapsed disease.